praskrish/openshift-aws-setup/README.md

 Note that lets encrypt as a rate limit for creating certificates of 20 requests a week.
 To minimize requests to lets encrypt, the playbook will download the certifications locally to where it is running to back them up.
 You can then set ```use_lets_encrypt``` to false and set the various SSL certificate variables to use the cached certificates.

+The process the playbook uses was taken from this [article](https://www.redpill-linpro.com/sysadvent/2017/12/15/letsencrypt-on-openshift.html), well worth reviewing if you want to understand the process.
+The one difference is that the playbook uses certbot in standalone mode rather then HAProxy to generate the certificate.

 ## Run

 You need to export your AWS credentials prior to running: